atlemagnussen/garbage-collector/README.md

 # Garbage collector

-This is a POC of a PWA ... that pushes garbage collections notifications, currently supported on Android, Windows, Linux MacOS and so forth.
+This is a POC of a PWA ... that can show and push garbage pickup information.
+Currently supported on Android, Windows, Linux, MacOS at least.
 Still missing on **iOS** (but Apple have now announceth their support will come in 2023)

 <img src="https://storage.googleapis.com/atle-static/backgrounds/avfallsrute.jpg"